willyv4/ecommerce-fake-app/README.md

 silly app for practice

-building a mock eccommerce site.
+building a front-end for a mock eccommerce site.

 pages